 They are the future

 Changes take time.
 And by time, we mean generations.
 If we want to ensure a stable, safe, sustainable future for our planet, it starts with the children of today.
 That’s why early education is imperative, and the UN is leading the charge here.

 It may be easy to overlook the problems facing children today if they aren’t apparent in your daily life.
 Universal Children’s Day seeks to spread the knowledge that there are millions of children around the world who don’t have access to education, healthcare, or opportunities.
-The first step is understanding a problem exists, and then we can do something about it.